buhrmi/buhrmi/README.md

 # Hi there

-I'm a a web developer working in real estate marketing at CDMN GmbH.
-Are you a project developer?
-Feel free to reach out at info@cdmn.de and let's get stuff done.
+I'm a a web developer working in real estate marketing.
+In my spare time I like to travel and stream [DJ sets on Twitch](https://twitch.tv/einbuhrmi).

-## References
+## Work Projects

 ### 2023